QDBordtoshred/qwerty/index.md

   function isOnPlatform() {
     const stickmanBottom = positionY;
     const platformTop = window.innerHeight - parseInt(getComputedStyle(platform).bottom);
-    return stickmanBottom <= platformTop + 5; // Adjusted the condition to allow the stickman to jump onto the platform }
+    return stickmanBottom <= platformTop + 5; // Adjusted the condition to allow the stickman to jump higher than the platform
+  }
 </script>